-The situation is even more dire in the driveway tucked securely between parking lots four and five (next to the 1-R building).
-Although security is aware of this lover's lane, repetition makes an impression, and sodomites flock by the hundreds to the spot, hoping to find a cheap thrill.
+of this lover's lane, repetition makes an impression, and sodomites flock by the hundreds to the spot, hoping to find a cheap thrill.
 For those creeps out there that are into dark and dingy sex lairs (we're talking to you nursing students), the basement of 5S, Marcus Hall, holds unsettling promise for these individuals to get off.
 The dungeon underneath this building has seen countess acts of unbridled and unorthodox boot knocking.
-Steer clear if you aren't into heavy shenanidans.

-Even the glorious and well respected 1-P has skeletons in it's basement.
+Steer clear if you aren't into heavy shenani- Even the glorious and well respected 1-P has skeletons in it's basement.
 The entire lower floor contains room after room, after room of sex dens unlocked and waiting for frisky dingos to smash each others groins with their own.
 Even the Green Room, once home to George Carlin, turns red in embarrassment of what takes place within it's walls.
-We are talking about amorousness people.
-So next time you are looking for a place to dig out a loved one, don't go to these places, they will be occupied.
-Go to the Sleeping Dolphin Lounge, It's safe there.
+We are talking about amorouslike to, I cannot say more than that of it.